turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Endpoints

-* **60 points** - The application has all 17 endpoints (6 GETs, 3 POSTs, 3 PUTs/PATCHs, 3 DELETEs, 2 CUSTOM) with responses for happy and sad paths for each endpoint.
-* For every missing endpoint, -10 points.
+* **60 points** - Developer has implemented all 10 endpoints, 4 are secured via JWTs and one is a custom endpoint that filters data based on query params.
+* **40 points** - Developer has implemented all 10 endpoints but did not secure 4 of them with JWTs or have a custom endpoint based on query params.
+* **20 points** - Developer is missing endpoints and has not secured or customized any of the ones that have been implemented.

 ### Data Persistence with SQL Database